DanMurigu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Adds execute permission to the owner of file hello adds execute permission to the owner and the group owner, and read permission to other users Gives execution permission to the owner group owner and others Gives permission to users only
+Gives permission to the owner to read write and execute and the group read and execute and users to write and execute